mse-parallel-programming/game-of-life/REPORT.md

 The following benchmarks were presented at the interim presentation.
 The average runtime is tolerable but the achieved speedup is quite low and worse than expected.

 > Benchmarks were performed on a mobile Intel i7-8750H CPU (6 Total Cores / 12 Total Threads).
+All runs besides the default one [set the thread count manually and disable OpenMP dynamic to limit used threads](https://stackoverflow.com/a/11096742).

 ![](.img/initial-benchmark-1.png)